 Our audit committee has appointed the firm of Deloitte & Touche LLP ("Deloitte"), an independent registered public accounting firm, as independent auditors for the fiscal year ending December 31, 2023.
 Although stockholder approval of our audit committee's appointment of Deloitte is not required by law, our board believes that it is advisable to give stockholders an opportunity to ratify this appointment.
-If this proposal is not approved at the Special Meeting, our audit committee will reconsider its appointment of Deloitte.
-Deloitte has no direct or indirect material financial interest in our company or our subsidiaries.
-Representatives of Deloitte are expected to be present at the Special Meeting and will have the opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions from our stockholders.
+If this proposal is not approved at the Special Meeting, our audit committee will reconsider its appointment of Deloitte are expected to be present at the Special Meeting and will have the opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions from our stockholders.